Salaidevaganamani/React-CURD/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
+It will ask as port:3000 is already used, you need to open in another port (Y/n).
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.